 Supervised learning is where you use an algorithm to learn a mapping function from input to output.

 Y = f(x) where, x – input variable Y – output variable

-Supervised learning problem can be further divided into regression and classification problems.
+Supervised learning problems can be further divided into regression and classification problems.